-For more information on PREP command refer to MPE/iX Commands Reference Manual Volumes 1 and 2 (32650-90003 and 32650-90364).
-For more information on User Subprogram Library (USL) files refer to MPE Segmenter Reference Manual (30000-90011).
+For more information on PREP command refer to the MPE/iX Commands Reference Manual V. For more information on User Subprogram Library (USL) files refer to the MPE Segmenter Reference Manual.

 Many compilers produce a listing of global identifiers and their addresses.
 For more information refer to the reference manual for that compiler's programming language.